psschwei/audio-metadata/README.md

 ## Supported File Formats

-The tool uses ffmpeg for metadata operations, so it supports all audio formats that ffmpeg can handle, including:
+The tool uses different tools for different operations:
+- Cover art: ffmpeg (supports all audio formats that ffmpeg can handle)
+- Album title:
+  - FLAC files: metaflac
+  - MP3 files: id3v2
+  - Other formats: Currently not supported for album title setting

+Supported audio formats include:
 - MP3
 - FLAC
 - M4A
 - OGG
-- And many more
+- And many more (for cover art operations)

 ## Notes